csc-training/hybrid-openmp-mpi/docs/04-openmp-reduction.md

 - Specifies that a regions should be executed only by a single (arbitrary) thread
-- Other threads wait (implicit barrier)
+- Other threads wait (implicit barrier) unless a `nowait` clause is specified

 # Execution control constructs